jdzahrt/jdzahrt/README.md

 # Jesse Zahrt
-*Software engineer focusing on developing APIs.
-Have an interest in data management systems, quality data, and performance.*
+*Software engineer manager that is focused on teamwork and delivering quality software.
+Always eager to learn and grow myself and others around me.*

+Have an interest in:
+* learning
+* data management systems
+* quality data
+* performance
+* scalability
+* efficiency

 # About me
-- 🔭 I’m currently working on ...
-Node.js to build REST APIs
+- 🔭 I’m currently working with ...
+Python and Django
 - 🌱 I’m currently learning ...
 Python
+- Previously I was working on Node.js to build REST APIs

 # Technical Experience

+**Software Engineer Manager** _(2022 - current)_
+  - Leadership
+  - Encouring change and looking for oportunities to grow
+  - Focusing on software engineering metrics and quality of our platform
+  - Python
+  - Django

-**Software Engineer** _(2019 - current)_
+**Software Engineer** _(2019 - 2022)_
   - API development using node.js, hapi.js, postgresql, gcp pub-sub
   - GraphQL
   - k8s and docker